linsomniac/uplaybook1/README.md

       foo: "{{key}}"
       path: "{{environ['PATH']}}"

+## Jinja/Conditions Environment

+The environment that the Jinja2 templating and the "condition" clauses run in have the following available:

+- environ: a dictionary of the environment variables available, for example:
+  "environ['HOME']".
+- os: The Python "os" module, for things like "os.path.exists()" checks.
+- platform: Platform-specific information, for things like the OS name and version:
+  "os.system == 'Linux'" or "(os.release\_version) > 22"

+## Platform Details

+The following information is made available to conditions and templates in the "platform" variable:

+    Linux:
+         arch: x86_64
+         release_codename: jammy
+         release_id: ubuntu
+         os_family: debian
+         release_name: Ubuntu
+         release_version: 22.04
+         system: Linux

+    MacOS:
+        arch: arm64
+        release_version: 13.0.1
+        system: Darwin

+    Windows:
+        arch: AMD64
+        release_edition: ServerStandard
+        release_name: 10
+        release_version: 10.0.17763
+        system: Windows

 ## Fernet Encryption

 The Fernet encryption used here was chosen because it is implemented directly in the